 A student may enroll in any lecture class on an audit basis.
 Students are encouraged to attend classes on a regular basis even though they will not receive credit or a grade for the class.
-Audited courses will not fulfill graduation requirements and do not affect a student’s grade point average and are not eligible for financial aid funding.
+Audited courses will not fulfill graduation requirements, do not affect a student’s grade point average, and are not eligible for financial aid funding.
 The application process and fees for auditing a course are the same as if a student were enrolling for credit.
-Course enrollment may be changed from credit to audit during the drop/add period.
-With the instructor’s permission, course enrollment may be changed from audit to credit during the first four weeks of Fall or Spring Semester or the first two weeks of a Summer Session.
-Contact the Registrar’s Office if you would like to audit a course.
+Course enrollment may be changed from credit to audit during the add/drop period.
+With the instructor’s permission, course enrollment may be changed from audit to credit during the first four weeks of fall or spring semesters or the first two weeks of a summer session.
+Contact Cardinal Central if you would like to audit a course.

 An incomplete is assigned only if the student has been in attendance and has done satisfactory work to within three weeks of the end of the semester (or proportional length of time for a course of less than a semester in length).
 Incompletes are issued only in cases of extenuating circumstances, such as severe illness or injury.
-Incompletes are not issued in cases in which the student is simply unable to complete his/her work within the specified semester or session.
+Incompletes are not issued if the student is simply unable to complete his/her work within the specified semester or session.
 If a final grade of I is recorded, the instructor will indicate in writing to the Registrar’s Office what the student must do to make up the deficiency.
-The instructor will indicate in the written statement what permanent grade should be entered if the incomplete is not removed by the deadline.
+The instructor will indicate in the written statement the permanent grade that will be earned if the incomplete is not removed by the deadline.

-All incomplete grades must be removed within six weeks after the first class day of the following term, excluding the Summer Session.
+All incomplete grades must be removed within six weeks after the first day of the following term, excluding the summer session.
 If the incomplete is not removed by that date, the grade reverts to the grade indicated by the instructor’s written statement authorizing the incomplete.
 Incompletes may affect financial aid eligibility and will prevent certificates or degrees from being awarded.

 Repeating a Course

 Students may repeat any course to raise a grade, provided they have not completed a more advanced course for which the first is a prerequisite.
-While all grades received remain on the record, only the grade received for the most recent enrollment in the course is counted in computing grade point average.
+While all grades received remain on the record, only the grade received for the most recent course enrollment is counted in computing the grade point average.
 Note: Repeating a course may affect financial aid funding and may not be permitted if the course has already been used to earn a degree.

 To qualify for the Dean’s List, students must complete at least 12 credits in a semester, earn a semester GPA of 3.75 or higher, and receive letter grades of A, B, C, D, or F in 80 percent of their classes.

-In conformity with the principle of encouraging and rewarding determination, self-discipline, and achievement, North Idaho College will allow a student to petition the Registrar’s Office, under certain circumstances, for academic renewal.
+In conformity with the principle of encouraging and rewarding determination, self-discipline, and achievement, North Idaho College will allow a student to petition for academic renewal under certain circumstances.
 This means previous poor academic work at NIC would be eliminated from the computation of credits and grade points in the student’s academic record as well as for academic standing and eligibility for graduation.

 Eligibility for academic renewal will be subject to the following conditions: